luokeyuan/learngit/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. git tracks changes of files. creating a new branch is qiuck and simple. change in branch of feature.
+git is a distributed version control system. git is free software distributed under the GPL. git has a mutable index called stage. git tracks changes of files. change in branch of bigpao. creating a new branch is quick AND simple.